-Focusing on the stellar kinematics, numerical simulations predict that the slow-rotating galaxy population starts to build up around z $\sim$ 2, and they get more prominent towards z $\sim$ 0 \citep{2011MNRAS.417..845K, 2013MNRAS.429.1258D}. \cite{2018MNRAS.480.4636S} used the Cosmological hydrodynamical Magneticum Pathfinder simulation and found that slow-rotating galaxies get statistically significant below $z =$ 1 with a gradual increase.
-Moreover, \citep{2018MNRAS.476.4327L} using EAGLE simulations, showed that galaxies experiencing successive minor mergers are more prone to lose their spin and become slow rotators.
-This hierarchical assembly through gas-poor, minor merging plays an important role in building the population of nearby elliptical galaxies \citep{2009ApJ...699L.178N, 2015MNRAS.449..361W}.
-The expectation is that as early-type galaxies (ETGs; ellipticals and S0s) pursue growing in mass and size, their kinematics evolve as well, transitioning from rotation-supported to pressure-supported systems \citep{2011MNRAS.416.1680C, 2013ApJ...771...85V}.
+Focusing on the stellar kinematics, numerical simulations predict that the slow-rotating galaxy population starts to build up around z$\sim$2 and become more prominent towards z$\sim$0 \citep{2011MNRAS.417..845K, 2013MNRAS.429.1258D}. \cite{2018MNRAS.480.4636S} used the Cosmological hydrodynamical Magneticum Pathfinder simulation and found that slow-rotating galaxies become statistically significant below $z =$ 1 with a gradual increase.
+Moreover, \citep{2018MNRAS.476.4327L} using EAGLE simulations, showed that galaxies experiencing successive minor mergers are more prone to lose their spin and become SRs.
+This hierarchical assembly through gas-poor minor merging plays an important role in building the population of nearby elliptical galaxies \citep{2009ApJ...699L.178N, 2015MNRAS.449..361W}.
+The expectation is that as early-type galaxies (ETGs, i.e. ellipticals and S0s) continue to grow in mass and size, their kinematics evolve as well, and they transition from rotation-supported to pressure-supported systems \citep{2011MNRAS.416.1680C, 2013ApJ...771...85V}.